adobe/NLP-Cube/README.md

 ```
 from cube.api import Cube       # import the Cube object
 cube=Cube(verbose=True)         # initialize it
-cube.load("en")                 # select the desired language (it will auto-download the model on first run)
+cube.load("en")                 # select the desired language (it will auto-download the model on the first run)
-text="This is the text I want segmented, tokenized, lemmatized and annotated with POS and dependencies."
+text="This is the text I want segmented, tokenized, lemmatized, and annotated with POS and dependencies."
 sentences=cube(text)            # call with your own text (string) to obtain the annotations
 ```
 The ``sentences`` object now contains the annotated text, one sentence at a time.
 To print the third word's POS (in the first sentence), just run: